pikirk/observability/README.md

 # Observability
-APM observability studies using Terraform IaC
+APM observability studies using Terraform IaC and other opinions